-It’s simple, it’s affordable, easy-to-brew, and produces a clean, smooth cup of coffee.
-You only need 3 main gears, a pour-over dripper, a coffee paper filter and a drip pot.
+It's simple, affordable, easy-to-brew, and produces a clean, smooth cup of coffee.
+You only need three main gears, a pour-over dripper, a coffee paper filter, and a drip pot.

 Choosing the equipment.

-Let’s talk briefly about why it is important to choose quality gears.
+Let's talk briefly about why it is essential to choose quality gears.

-You will most likely use this everyday, pouring hot simmering water into it and will be drinking the coffee so it would make sense that the equipment you have are durable and safe to use long-term.
+You will most likely use this every day, pouring hot, simmering water into it, and will be drinking the coffee, so it would make sense that the equipment you have is durable and safe to use long-term.
 Let's dig deep and learn each gear's importance and how to utilize it.

 The idea was to extract the full extent of clean and stable flavors, and so CAFEC launched the "Flower Dripper" as the answer to the cause.

 The flower dripper keeps a deep filtering layer by making water circulation from center to outside.
-To prevent unpleasant taste from going into coffee liquid, faster and smooth water flow is required.
-After a long time of study, CAFEC reached this ideal flower shape at last!
-Because water does not stay in the dripper, the water volume poured from top and brought out from the bottom can be kept the same.
+Faster and smooth water flow is required to prevent the unpleasant taste from going into coffee liquid.
+After a long time of the study, CAFEC reached this ideal flower shape at last!
+Because water does not stay in the dripper, the water volume poured from the top and brought out from the bottom can be kept the same.
 You can enjoy the best flavor of coffee without an unpleasant taste.

-To cater the 3 types of roasting levels which are Light Roast, Medium Roast and Dark Roast, CAFEC developed the new 3 Roasting Level Special Paper.
-Each filter varies from the paper thickness, its density and the height of the crepe to control brewing speed and water temperature.
+To cater to the three types of roasting levels: Light Roast, Medium Roast, and Dark Roast, CAFEC developed the new 3 Roasting Level Special Paper.
+Each filter varies from the paper thickness, its density, and the height of the crepe to control brewing speed and water temperature.

 Choosing the right paper filter will help you brew the desired flavors you want in your cup of coffee.

-A specialized kettle designed for pour-over is also important because it helps you create a consistent extraction and is designed to keep water at a stable temperature.
-While the thick gooseneck is designed to control the flow of water.
+A specialized kettle designed for pour-over is also vital because it helps you create a consistent extraction and is designed to keep water at a stable temperature.
+In contrast, the thick gooseneck is designed to control the flow of water.

-Introducing, the Tsubame Pro is hand-made one by one in Tsubame city, Niigata where it is famous for high-quality stainless manufacturing.
-The thinnest spout 6.0mm was said to be difficult to be manufactured so far, but the Tsubame craftsmanship made it possible.
+Introducing, the Tsubame Pro is hand-made one by one in Tsubame city, Niigata, where it is famous for high-quality stainless manufacturing.
+The thinnest spout, 6.0mm, was challenging to manufacture so far, but Tsubame craftsmanship made it possible.

 Thanks to the thinnest spout, it is easy to pour water to the targeted point.
 And more, thanks to the sharp top edge, it has an excellent water break too.

-A brief knowledge on what happens when you brew coffee using the Pour-Over method.
-There are 2 kinds of pour-over method; which are “Osmotic-flow” and “Full immersion”.
+A brief knowledge of what happens when you brew coffee using the Pour-Over method.
+There are two kinds of pour-over methods, which are "Osmotic-flow" and "Full immersion."

-The difference between Osmotic-flow and Full immersion is that full immersion is to soak the coffee grounds in water by letting water stay in a dripper while continuous pouring while Osmotic-flow is pouring water until it bubbles a little bit and stop then do it over again until done, it never soaks the coffee grounds and never lets the water stay in.
+The difference between Osmotic-flow and Full immersion is that full immersion soaks the coffee grounds in water by letting water stay in a dripper.
+In contrast, continuous pouring while Osmotic-flow is pouring water until it bubbles a little bit and stops then do it over again until done, it never soaks the coffee grounds and never lets the water stay in.

-The results are quite different and you may want to try both and choose which one suits your taste better.
-To discover more about brewing, our brewing guide will help you learn the fundamentals and techniques.
+The results are pretty different, and you may want to try both and choose which one suits your taste better.
+Our brewing guide will help you learn the fundamentals and techniques to discover more about brewing.

 Start Your Journey

-Start your journey with us and we’ll help you along the way of brewing your favorite coffee at your home, your office or anywhere!
+Start your journey with us, and we'll help you along the way of brewing your favorite coffee at your home, your office, or anywhere!
 CAFEC USA News will take you through an informative experience of CAFEC by bringing together various photos, videos, and activities happening on our social media accounts.
-We hope to bring you a step close to a really flavorful cup of coffee!
+We hope to bring you a step close to a flavorful cup of coffee!

 Do you want to know more about the process of Roasting Coffee and Its Origins and learn the different flavors and types of roasts there are?